mkonrad-dev/FizzBuzz/README.md

 # Fizz Buzz

-Simple test-driven implementation of the (FizzBuzz game)[https://en.wikipedia.org/wiki/Fizz_buzz].
+Simple test-driven implementation of the [FizzBuzz game](https://en.wikipedia.org/wiki/Fizz_buzz).

 FizzBuzz can be played with as many people as you like.
 The game starts with the initial count being 1.